If your child has an eating disorder, you may be surprised to hear that their recovery will likely improve if you get parent coaching or therapy.

 Our children are finely attuned to our needs as parents and their role in the family.
 This attunement can lead to disordered behavior because it sometimes requires a child to adjust who they are or how they behave in order to meet the needs of the family dynamic.

 A family dynamic that remains the same can’t accommodate the recovered, healthy child.
 This frequently leads to relapse and ongoing problems.
-A trained therapist can help you notice the ways in which your child’s dangerous behaviors are linked to your family dynamic.
-Once you can see the purpose behind the behavior, you can adjust and accommodate your healed child.
+A trained professional can help you notice the ways in which your child’s dangerous behaviors are linked to your family dynamic.
+Once you can see the purpose behind the behavior, you can adjust and accommodate your recovering child.

-4. You have the greatest potential for “fixing” your child
+4. You have the greatest potential to help your child

 Parents who understand that maladaptive behaviors arise in the context of the family system are able to support a child’s complete recovery.
 Recovery doesn’t give you back a child you had previously.
 It gives you a fuller, more present, and more assertive person than you had before.
 Your consistent and compassionate understanding of your child’s healing process will make the transition to full recovery easier for everyone.

-Here are the top five incorrect assumptions people make about therapy:
+Here are the top five incorrect assumptions people make about therapy and parent coaching:

-1. I don’t need therapy because I’m not the one with a problem
+1. I don’t need help because I’m not the one with a problem

-2. I am who I am – therapy isn’t going to change me
+2. I am who I am – talking to someone isn’t going to change me

 It’s true that you are a fully-formed adult human.
 But the beautiful thing that we’ve learned with neuroscience is the concept of neuroplasticity.
 That is: the human brain continues to be able to grow, change, and adapt throughout our lives.
 Just because you have established your interpersonal style and behaviors doesn’t mean you can’t learn new things and make new neural connections.
-You have tremendous capacity to grow and learn.
-And therapy can help you re-wire your neurological system so that parenting actually gets easier and less stressful!
-Therapy will change your life if you commit to the process of change.
+You have a tremendous capacity to grow and learn.
+And a professional can help you re-wire your neurological system so that parenting actually gets easier and less stressful!
+A professional therapist or coach will change your life if you commit to the process of change.

-3. A therapist is like a friend you pay to listen to you
+3. A therapist or coach is like a friend you pay to listen to you

-No. A therapist is not your friend.
-A therapist is a trained professional who is there to help you untangle implicit (subconscious) assumptions and make discoveries that will improve your parenting behavior.
+No. A therapist or coach is not your friend.
+They are a professional who is there to help you untangle implicit (subconscious) assumptions and make discoveries that will improve your parenting behavior.
 Your friends are wonderful – they are typically there to support you and cheer you on no matter what.
 But a therapist has been taught to recognize and gently challenge biases and patterns that interfere with your ability to connect with your child.
 You will never be blamed or shamed, but you will begin to see ways in which you can behave differently.

 Does this mean my child doesn’t need treatment if I get therapy?

 No. Your child still needs treatment and support for what they are going through.
-But parents who get therapy can make a huge impact.
+But parents who get professional help can make a huge impact on their child’s recovery.

 If your child sees a therapist for two sessions per week, they still have about 124 waking hours when they are not seeing a therapist.
 You, on the other hand, are likely interacting with your child at least one hour per day.
 You can make a big difference if you use that hour to connect deeply and heal any relational wounds that are impacting recovery.